 I am on a world tour.
 I sold everything and chose to live a life of travel.
 My plans are limited but I am so glad I chose Italy to regain my confidence regarding travel.
 My family heritage is the south of Italy.
 I come from a family who gave up everything and fled to Australia and built that country for what it is today.

-How could I allow Covid 19 get in the way of who I am.
+How could I allow Covid 19 to get in the way of who I am?
 I am bold, adventurous and I am determined to help build a new world order.

 Freedom can’t be bought you have to fight for it.

-Me at 8pm waving to know one.
+Me at 8 pm waving to no one.
 In the famous St Marco Square.